 This course is designed to allow the individual to pursue media or mediums of choice.
-Student should be a strong independent thinker and worker.
+Students should be strong independent thinkers and workers.
 The goal is to create personal, meaningful and individualized artwork.
-Course is designed for the college bound art student.
+This course is designed for the college bound art student.